Deciding Between Fiberglass and Wood Doors For Your Home

 Even a new technology called 'Accugrain,' introduced by Therma-Tru, duplicates the grain of real wood.
 Although Therma-Tru can be considered the pioneer of this method, many such as Jeld-Wen, Masonite and Plastpro have followed and used the same technique.
 Many builders are opting to use fiberglass french doors as entry doors but also on garages and many other areas around the house.
 However, keep in mind that these doors might crack if they are hit hard.

-Though fiberglass doors might present you with a higher up-front cost when compared with traditional wood and metal doors, but in the long run, the benefits will surpass that initial investment.
+- Compared to Wood: Though fiberglass doors might present you with a higher up-front cost when compared with traditional wood and metal doors, in the long run, the benefits will surpass that initial investment.
 These doors will rarely be scratched, peel or warp, and can resist different weather conditions performing better and lasting longer than wood doors.

 Perhaps one of the biggest strikes against steel doors is how uninsulated it is.
 Hot or cold temperatures are known for making their way through steel doors, making them unreliable in fluctuating weather conditions.
 That being said, steel is much less expensive and still energy efficient and durable as compared to a wood door, though it doesn't hold up quite as well as its fiberglass counterpart.
 Steel also offers a good R- value and is crack resistant.

 Be aware that although fiberglass doors are commonly used in many houses, they can also be warped.
 This can be prevented by cleaning them regularly and protecting them from the sun and UV exposure.
 Look for doors that have been assembled using reinforced fiberglass panels, full-length stiles, and water-resistant seals.